drKreso/multidimensional_table/README.md

   BuenosAires
     Coal
       19t
-    Pottasium
+    Potassium
       5t
 1995
   BuenosAires
     Coal
       8t
-    Pottasium
+    Potassium
       6t

 Then if I say I need to get Coal in Buenos Aires in 1995 I wan't to get 8t.
-The idea is to make easy DSL to describe the same thing in Ruby.
+The idea is to make easy DSL to describe the same thing in pure Ruby.

 ## Installation